-- a. recognise and explain the relevance, importance and consequences of ethical, professional conduct, business trust, legal and public interest issues; - b. apply professional scepticism in their role by questioning information, its source and any responses given to them; - c. recommend and justify appropriate actions where ethical issues arise in a given scenario; - d. design and evaluate appropriate ethical safeguards; - e. recognise and advise when, how and to whom an issue should be notified; - f. recognise the ethical implications of providing audit and assurance services to a Public Interest Entity; and - g. evaluate the ethical implications of an organisation's selection, capture, analysis and use of data.
+- a. recognise and explain the relevance, importance and consequences of ethical, professional conduct, business trust, legal and public interest issues; - b. apply professional scepticism in their role by questioning information, its source and any responses given to them; - c. recommend and justify appropriate actions where ethical issues arise in a given scenario; - d. design and evaluate appropriate ethical safeguards; - e. recognise and advise when, how and to whom an issue should be notified; - f. recognise the ethical implications of providing audit and assurance services to a Public Interest Entity; and - g. evaluate the ethical implications of an organisation's selection, capture, analysis and use of data, and ethical issues arising from an organisation's use of technology.

-Understand the situation and the requirements Identify and use relevant information Identify and prioritise key issues and stay on task Demonstrate understanding of the business context Recognise new and complex ideas within a scenario Identify and explain the needs of customers and clients Identify and evaluate key risks within a scenario Identify and evaluate elements of uncertainty within a scenario Identify ethical issues including public interest and sustainability issues within a scenario provided in various formats Evaluate the relevance of information provided Filter information provided Identify and explain business and financial issues from a scenario Prioritise key issues Work effectively within time constraints Operate to a brief in a given scenario
+Understand the situation and the requirements: Identify and use relevant information: Identify and prioritise key issues and stay on task: Demonstrate understanding of the business context.
+Recognise new and complex ideas within a scenario.
+Identify and explain the needs of customers and clients.
+Identify and evaluate key risks within a scenario.
+Identify and evaluate elements of uncertainty within a scenario.
+Identify ethical issues including public interest and sustainability issues within a scenario.
+Interpret information provided in various formats.
+Evaluate the relevance of information provided.
+Filter information provided to identify critical facts.
+Identify and explain business and financial issues from a scenario.
+Prioritise key issues.
+Work effectively within time constraints.
+Operate to a brief in a given scenario.